 How to take a steam bath

 What Russian doesn't like to take a steam bath in a good bathhouse?
-For most, the process of vaping is nothing more than relaxation, but in fact, the bath brings great benefits to our body.
-About how to steam in the bath correctly, how is it useful, how harmful it is and whether there are any contraindications - read about all this below.
+For most, the process of steaming is nothing more than relaxation, but in fact, the bathhouse brings great benefits to our body.
+Read on to learn how to properly steam in a bathhouse, why it is useful, why it is harmful, and whether there are any contraindications.

-A trip to the bathhouse has a comprehensive positive effect on the body, of course, provided that the person has no contraindications, but more on that later, now we will consider the pros and cons of the steam room.
+Going to the bathhouse has a comprehensive positive effect on the body, of course, provided that the person has no contraindications, but more on that later, now let’s look at the pros and cons of the steam room.

-First of all, the positive effect is naturally on the skin.
-There are many types of baths known, so in order to get the maximum benefit, you need to choose the one that suits you.
-For example, for dry and a sensitive dermis, a Turkish steam room will be optimal, for a normal one - a Finnish one, etc. Going to the sauna makes the skin younger: smoothes fine wrinkles, cleans, removes a layer of dead skin cells through the pores of the skin toxins and slags come out...
-Regular sessions make the skin firm and taut.
-High temperatures contribute to the destruction of harmful microorganisms on the body.
-Thanks to the bath, you can significantly prolong youth skin, to normalize the work of the sebaceous glands.
-And what can I say, if you take honey with you to the bathhouse, with which to smear the body in front of the steam room - mmm ... for this, the skin will thank you three times with its velvety and tenderness.
+First of all, the positive effect is, naturally, on the skin.
+There are many types of baths, so to get the maximum benefit, you need to choose the right one for yourself.
+For example, for dry and a sensitive dermis, a Turkish steam room will be optimal, for a normal one - a Finnish one, etc. Going to the sauna makes your skin look younger: smoothes out fine wrinkles, cleanses, removes a layer of dead skin cells through the pores of the skin toxins and waste come out.
+Regular sessions make the skin elastic and toned.
+High temperatures help destroy harmful microorganisms on the body.
+Thanks to the baths you can significantly prolong youth skin, normalize the functioning of the sebaceous glands.
+And what can I say, if you take honey with you to the bathhouse and smear it on your body before the steam room - mmm... the skin will thank you three times for this with its velvety and tenderness.

-The bath is stressful for the body, although it is useful when the body temperature rises by 10 ° C, and the internal organs are warmed up by 3 ° C. If for the person himself, such an increase has a pleasant effect, then for the viruses and bacteria that lurk inside it is destructive.
-Due to such an increase in temperature, metabolism is accelerated, interferon (antiviral protein) is produced faster, the body's cells are restored more quickly, and the number of lymphocytes increases.
+A bathhouse is stressful for the body, although beneficial, when the body temperature rises by 10°C, and the internal organs warm up by 3°C. If for the person himself such an increase has a pleasant effect, then for the viruses and bacteria that lurk inside it is destructive.
+Due to this increase in temperature, metabolism accelerates, interferon (antiviral protein) is produced faster, body cells are restored more quickly, and the number of lymphocytes increases.
 But malignant cells are seriously inhibited in their growth.

-The high temperature of the steam room expands the blood vessels, the blood begins to drain from the brain, which reduces its activity and leads to a state of relaxation, for this reason the bath can be "prescribed" for some diseases of the central nervous system.
-If you alternate between low and high temperatures, in this way you can well train the elasticity of blood vessels, the heart muscle, than reduce the likelihood of a heart attack.
-In the bath, the vascular system is stimulated, and the pulse rises to 150 beats, the blood begins to circulate more actively, while not affecting blood pressure in any way, even the smallest capillaries expand, which contributes to skin nutrition.
-Under the influence of the Russian bath, a lot of sores associated with disturbed blood flow are cured, the same varicose veins.
+The high temperature of the steam room dilates the blood vessels, blood begins to drain from the brain, which reduces its activity and leads to a state of relaxation, for this reason the bath can be “prescribed” for some diseases of the central nervous system.
+If you alternate low and high temperatures, you can train the elasticity of blood vessels and heart muscle well, thereby reducing the likelihood of a heart attack.
+In the bathhouse, the vascular system is stimulated, and the pulse rises to 150 beats, the blood begins to circulate more actively, without affecting blood pressure in any way, even the smallest capillaries expand, which helps nourish the skin.
+Under the influence of a Russian bath, many ailments associated with impaired blood flow, such as varicose veins, are cured.

 By increasing sweating, the load on the kidneys is significantly reduced.
 Interestingly, this effect continues for six hours after going to the steam room.
-For this reason, the bath is a kind of cure for diseases with this organ and, in general, for problems with the urinary system.
-The procedure has a positive effect on the work of the gastrointestinal tract.
-In an invigorating way, high temperature acts on the pituitary gland, and it is he who regulates the work of other glands: the adrenal glands, thyroid gland, ovaries and prostate.
-Bath returns libido to normal and helps to regain sex drive.
-And nursing mothers can boast of an increase in the amount of milk.
+For this reason, the bathhouse acts as a kind of cure for diseases of this organ and, in general, for problems with the urinary system.
+The procedure has a positive effect on the functioning of the gastrointestinal tract.
+High temperature has an invigorating effect on the pituitary gland, and it is this gland that regulates the functioning of other glands: the adrenal glands, the thyroid gland, the ovaries and the prostate.
+Bath returns libido to normal and helps restore sexual desire.
+And nursing mothers can boast of an increase in milk supply.

-Probably, everyone has heard about the effect of the bath on the respiratory organs, which begin to work actively and saturate the blood with oxygen, and its arrival is fraught with an increase in the level of joy hormones.
-The bath helps to eliminate lactic acid and urea, which stagnate in the muscles after physical exertion and cause pain.
-If you choose a suitable broom in the steam room, then sore joints can be cured in a short time.
+Probably everyone has heard about the effect of a bath on the respiratory organs, which begin to actively work and saturate the blood with oxygen, and its arrival is fraught with an increase in the level of joy hormones.
+The bath helps remove lactic acid and urea, which stagnate in the muscles after physical activity and cause pain.
+If you choose a suitable broom for the steam room, you can cure sore joints in a short time.

-And this is just a small interpretation of the useful properties of the bath, in fact, there are very, very many of them.
-The bath has a versatile effect and has a positive effect on almost all organs and systems of the body.
-As for the harm, in the absence of contraindications and with the condition of a dosed visit, it simply does not exist.
-Therefore, before going to the steam room, be sure to check if you have any diseases that are included in the list of contraindications, and even better, consult your doctor.
+And this is just a small interpretation of the beneficial properties of the bath; in fact, there are many, many of them.
+The sauna has a versatile effect and has a positive effect on almost all organs and systems of the body.
+As for the harm, in the absence of contraindications and with the condition of a dosed visit, there is simply no harm.
+Therefore, before going to the steam room, be sure to check whether you have any diseases that are included in the list of contraindications, or better yet, consult your doctor.

 Bath contraindications

-Often they like to go to the bathhouse to take a steam bath, taking alcohol with them, but in no case should this be done - these are incompatible things and instead of benefit the body receives a huge load that wears out the internal organs.
-You cannot go to the bathhouse on an empty stomach or, conversely, after eating a dense meal, it is also better to give up the steam room just before bedtime.
+Often they like to go to the bathhouse to take a steam bath, taking alcohol with them, but this should never be done - these are incompatible things and instead of benefit, the body receives a huge load, which wears out the internal organs.
+You can’t go to the sauna on an empty stomach or, conversely, after eating heavily; just before bedtime, it’s also better to avoid the steam room.
 These are general contraindications that apply to absolutely everyone.

-The bathhouse carries a special risk for the "cores".
-Despite its positive effect on the heart muscle, the sauna provides preventive measures for a healthy heart, but for those who have problems with it, the steam room can be a real challenge.
-The same applies to hypertensive patients with constant pressure above 200 mm.
-The bath is contraindicated in tuberculosis, the presence of malignant tumors and inflammatory processes of the respiratory system, although at the initial stage of a cold, the bath, on the contrary, is shown and helps to prevent the disease.
-Diseases of the kidneys and liver require mandatory consultation with a doctor, since, for example, kidney stones, nephritis are the strictest contraindications.
+The bathhouse poses a particular risk for heart patients.
+Despite its positive effect on the heart muscle, the sauna provides preventive measures for a healthy heart, but for those who have problems with it, the steam room can be a real test.
+The same applies to hypertensive patients, with constant pressure above 200 mm.
+The bathhouse is contraindicated in case of tuberculosis, the presence of malignant tumors and inflammatory processes of the respiratory system, although at the initial stage of a cold the bathhouse, on the contrary, is indicated and helps prevent the disease.
+Diseases of the kidneys and liver require mandatory consultation with a doctor, since, for example, kidney stones and nephritis are the strictest contraindications.

-It can take a very long time to list all the diseases in which the bath is not the best, or even a dangerous way to relax.
-Therefore, if you have problems in the areas listed below, you should definitely consult with a specialist for a possible visit to the bathhouse.
+It would take a very long time to list all the diseases for which a bathhouse is not the best, or even a dangerous way to relax.
+Therefore, if you have problems in the areas listed below, you should definitely consult with a specialist about a possible visit to the bathhouse.

 - Skin diseases.